CleanCut/r_circlegauntlet/README.md

 Open source game using Rusty Engine: Blue circle trying to reach green circle without touching red circles.

-If you would like to support this project, please star this repository and [sponsor](https://github.com/sponsors/CleanCut) me. 💖

 ## Contribution

 All contributions are assumed to be dual-licensed under MIT/Apache-2.